BeneFIX 250 Int'l Units Side Effects

 Generic name: coagulation factor ix

 Note: This document contains side effect information about coagulation factor ix.
-Some of the dosage forms listed on this page may not apply to the brand name BeneFIX 250 Int'l Units.
+Some dosage forms listed on this page may not apply to the brand name BeneFIX 250 Int'l Units.

 Along with its needed effects, coagulation factor ix (the active ingredient contained in BeneFIX 250 Int'l Units) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.